 - Participation Certificate.

-Course’s fees do not include flight & lodging !!!
+Course’s fees do not include flight & lodging during the training !!!

 Accommodation and Lodging

 - ISA-Israel will book the accommodation automatically after receiving the registration form and payment from the candidate.